 The Path of Light

 The internal path of knowledge which conveys the seeker to truth, insight and goodness lead to the one Light.
 This one light is the Christ Light.
 Buddha’s teachings of enlightenment led to this light, Krishna represented this same light to his people, and Jesus was the first to become one with Christ, the Holy One of God.
-Jesus Christ, is one with God, the Father, He is the first-begotten son of humanity.
+Jesus Christ, is one with God, the Father, He is the only-begotten son of humanity.
 The knowledge and teachings of the one universal Light were expressed in uniquely different styles and methods by Jesus, Buddha and Krishna so they could better relate this truth to the people of their time who were of different cultures and mentalities.
 When the essence of these different teaching systems is understood, it becomes apparent that their origins spring from the same root.
 Their shared divine message, “Man, know thyself.”
 God does not discriminate; the Christ Light shines upon the just and the unjust regardless of race, religion, cultural status or nationality.

 These teachers, and others, have incarnated to guide mankind toward the internal awakening of consciousness.
 The singular and notable difference was that Jesus the Christ was elevated in such a manner spiritually that He actually manifested the reality of the fully integrated and enlightened soul.
 Jesus Christ, as part of the Holy Trinity is singular in his holiness, but it is this state of enlightened, integrated wholeness of being that is the ultimate goal of the Way of Life.